egpavelka/weather-app/README.md

 _____________________________________________________________

 # CHANGELOG
+## [Release 1.0] 2016.11.23
+### COMPLETED
+- All FCC User Stories are complete.
+- App will load weather by geolocation or search.
+- App is completely responsive and will scale to four standard device sizes.

+### IN PROGRESS
+- Verify that all background images work with white text, change as needed.
+- Change default background color.

 ## [Unreleased] 2016.11.17
 ### COMPLETED
 - Functioning weather app, at last.
 All FCC User Stories are fulfilled.